fixmycrypto/FixMyCrypto/README.md

 This will perform a fuzzy match of all possible typos of "FirstPossibility" and "SecondPossibility" (6,716 permutations).

+### Fuzz Partial Passphrase

+You can fuzz just one part of the passphrase, if you're **certain** that the typo is in that part and nowhere else:

+    "passphrase": "Perfect{Mistake}",

+### Fuzz Multiple Typos

 If you think you have more than 1 typo in your passphrase, you can put double curly braces to test for 2 typos (this increases the search time exponentially):

     "passphrase": "{{ThePassphrase!}}",

 This will test e.g. "ThePass**hp**rase**1**" and all other single **or double** typos of "ThePassphrase!"
 (8,387,574 permutations).